Monterey Jazz Festival on Tour

 Cécile McLorin Salvant, Bria Skonberg, Melissa Aldana, Christian Sands, Yasushi Nakamura, and Jamison Ross

 Cécile McLorin Salvant, vocals

-Bria Skonberg, trumpet
+Bria Skonberg, trumpet and vocals

 Melissa Aldana, tenor saxophone